Nepal's Dairy Industry: Opportunities and Challenges

 Dairy Cattle and Milk Production

-As of the latest data, Nepal houses approximately 7.2 million dairy cattle, contributing to an annual milk production volume of 1.89 million metric tonnes.
-The country's diverse topography and climate allow for various breeds of cattle, adding to the unique quality of the milk produced.
+As of recent estimates, Nepal is home to approximately 7.2 million dairy cattle, supporting an annual milk production volume of 1.89 million metric tonnes.
+The country's varied cattle breeds, shaped by its diverse terrain, contribute to the distinctive quality of milk produced in the region.

 Milk Processing and Production Capacities

-The volume of milk processed annually in Nepal is estimated at around 1.1 million metric tonnes.
-About 20,000 metric tonnes is directed towards cheese production, showcasing Nepal's growing ability to diversify its dairy product offerings.
-Additionally, the production of milk powder and whey reaches around 15,000 metric tonnes each year, catering to both domestic and international markets.
+Nepal processes about 1.1 million metric tonnes of milk annually.
+Notably, the cheese production sector is expanding, contributing 20,000 metric tonnes.
+Additionally, the production of milk powder and whey is about 15,000 metric tonnes per year, catering to both domestic and international markets.

 Key Enterprises in the Dairy Market

-- Dairy Development Corporation (DDC): A state-owned enterprise which, despite its central role, faces financial strains with Rs 580 million in outstanding payments due to decreased demand.
+- Dairy Development Corporation (DDC): A pivotal state-owned enterprise currently dealing with Rs 580 million in outstanding payments amid declining demand.

-- National Dairy Development Board: An organization focused on steering the growth and strategic development of the dairy sector.
+- National Dairy Development Board: This organization plays a strategic role in the growth and development of the sector.

 Dairy Farms and Cooperatives